the-openary/website-dev/content/english/about/_index.md

 description: "this is meta description"
 image: "/images/icon.png"
 draft: false
+image_size: "250x250"
 ---

 The Openary is a project started by qcoral to inspire others to reach their full potential.